thomaskellough/Automate-The-Boring-Stuff/ExtraPrograms/README.md

 files as well.
 Write a program to zip your a file to a specific location.

 See 'Zip' for my solution

+4) Have you made it to the Chapter 13 and working with PDF documents?
+How annoying is it when you're testing out your program over and over for encrypting and decrypting and running into issues because both exist in one directory?

+Write a program that automatically deletes all encrypted files labeld ending with encrypted.pdf or decrypted.pdf.
+This will make PDF Paranoia much easier to work with.
+You can test PDF paranoia, then just run your new program to go put the folder back to how it was originally, make your changes, and repeat.
+This keeps you from having to open each folder manually and deleting each one.

+See 'Delete Encrypted' for my solution